Q: What is a Pulse Secure ICE license?

 Q: Can a device or cluster operate with ICE licenses only?

 A: Yes.
 This is a common use case where a standby cluster would be used for Disaster Recovery only and would be licensed with ICE licenses as per the example in the screenshot below:

 Additional reasons to use ICE licenses on dedicated hardware include:

 - When scalability needs exceed current hardware and new hardware has been purchased and shipped but permanent licenses have not yet been purchased.

 - To have a dedicated environment to test new features or existing features in new software releases.

 - When there is a need to have additional hardware as a backup in the case of an RMA.

 - If and when the need for SSL licenses becomes permanent, you can buy new permanent SSL VPN licenses and install them on top of the ICE license to allow for a smooth transition to permanent use.

-What happens when the ICE license expires?
-Can I buy a permanent license or another ICE license?
+Q: What happens when the ICE license expires?
+Is there a grace period?